Risk Factors Dashboard

 We have recently transitioned new personnel into executive leadership positions and our future success will depend in part on our ability to manage this transition successfully.
 Management and key personnel changes may disrupt our operations, and we may have difficulty attracting and retaining qualified replacements.

 Our success is dependent upon our ability to attract and retain qualified management and key personnel in a highly competitive environment.
 Qualified individuals are in high demand, and we may incur significant costs to attract them, particularly at the executive level.
 We may face difficulty in attracting, retaining and compensating key talent for various reasons, including competitive market conditions, the effect of recent company performance on the achievement of performance compensation conditions, and the need to align the vision of a new executive team with our Board’s vision for our Company.
-We may face difficulty in attracting, retaining and compensating key talent for a number of reasons, including competitive market conditions, the effect of recent company performance on the achievement of performance compensation conditions, and the need to align the vision of a new executive team with our Board’s vision for our Company.
+We cannot assure you that we will be able to hire or retain the personnel necessary to achieve our strategic vision, that personnel we recruit will be successful, or that the loss of any such personnel will not have a material impact on our financial condition and results of operations.
 We cannot assure you that we will be able to hire or retain the personnel necessary to achieve our strategic vision, that personnel we do recruit will be successful or that the loss of any such personnel will not have a material impact on our financial condition and results of operations.

 Replacing departing executives can involve organizational disruption and uncertainty.
 We have paid in the past, and we may in the future pay, significant severance to departed executives.
-We have in the past, and we may in the future pay significant severance to departed executives.
 If we fail to manage transitions successfully, we could experience significant delays or difficulty in the achievement of our development and strategic objectives and our business, financial condition and results of operations could be materially and adversely affected.
-If we fail to manage this transition successfully, we could experience significant delays or difficulty in the achievement of our development and strategic objectives and our business, financial condition and results of operations could be materially and adversely harmed.

 A portion of our workforce is unionized and labor disruptions could decrease our profitability.